 Long-term debt and other obligations are reported as liabilities.
 Bond premiums are amortized over the life of the bonds using the straight-line method.
 Gains or losses on prior refundings are amortized over the remaining life of the old debt or the life of the new debt, whichever is shorter.
-The balance at year-end for premiums is shown as an increase in the liability section of the balance sheet.
-The balance at year-end for the loss on refunding is shown as a deferred outflow of resources in the balance sheet.
+The balance at year-end for premiums is shown as an increase in the liability section of the statement of net position.
+The balance at year-end for the loss on refunding is shown as a deferred outflow of resources in the statement of net position.